cjmurphy718/shopping-cart-project/README.md

 python shopping_cart.py
 ```

 When prompted to input product identifiers, input a number.
+When you have typed in all your products, type 'done.'